1992 Oceanian Futsal Championship

 The 1992 Oceanian Futsal Championship (OFC) was the first edition of the main international futsal tournament of the Oceanian region.
-It took place from Jun 15 to Jun 20, 1992, and was hosted by Brisbane, Australia.
+It took place from 15 June to 20 June 1992, and was hosted by Brisbane, Australia.

 The tournament also acted as a qualifying tournament for the 1992 FIFA Futsal World Championship in Hong Kong.
 Australia won the tournament, and qualified for the World Cup.